Our top pick for

-There are currently 1.0 million AxoGen shares held short by investors – that's known as AxoGen's "short interest".
-This figure is 11.4% down from 1.2 million last month.
+There are currently 945,101 AxoGen shares held short by investors – that's known as AxoGen's "short interest".
+This figure is 9.7% down from 1.0 million last month.

 There are a few different ways that this level of interest in shorting AxoGen shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against AxoGen.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against AxoGen.

 Find out more about how you can short AxoGen stock.

 We're not expecting AxoGen to pay a dividend over the next 12 months.